 Reminder: Talk to a nutritionist or a practitioner for more specific therapy guidelines or if you are unsure about how to most effectively approach your treatment.

-Feel free to book a FREE 30-minute session with a nutritionist specialising in digestive health and finally get some answers that Dr.Google can’t answer for you. ?
+Feel free to book a FREE 30-minute session with a nutritionist specializing in digestive health and finally get some answers that Dr.Google can’t answer for you.

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I may earn a commission.
 When you purchase a product using one of my affiliate links, the company compensates me, which helps keep all of my content free of charge to you.
 Know that I only recommend tools I’ve personally used and stand behind.